Ashirai29/Ashirai_Portforlio/README.md

 I'm Ashley, a driven and passionate individual pursuing a career in **software engineering**.
 Born on **August 29, 2005**, I'm currently in my first year of studies.

 ## Academic Background
-Initially, I was enrolled in a **Bachelor of Computer Information Systems** program.
+Initially, I was enrolled in a **Bachelor of Computer Information Systems** program at the Univercity of Free State.
 However, I've since applied to change my major to **BSc in IT**, with a focus on **Computer Science and Business Management**.
 This change aligns better with my career aspirations and provides a more comprehensive skill set for the job market.

 ## Career Goals
 My ultimate goal is to become a versatile **software engineer**, capable of excelling in various domains, including: